dsenti/ECG-PPG-2-BP/README.md

 This code is designed to run on the CSCS cluster, Piz Daint.
 Refer to the section on how to set up an environment below.

 1. **Training:**
-   - To train the model, submit the `training` job script using the `sbatch` command.
+   - To train the model, submit the [`train.sbatch`](https://github.com/dsenti/ECG-PPG-2-BP/blob/main/train.sbatch) job script using the `sbatch` command.
      ```bash
      sbatch train.sbatch
      ```
-   - The `train.sbatch` script is configured to:
+   - The [`train.sbatch`](https://github.com/dsenti/ECG-PPG-2-BP/blob/main/train.sbatch) script is configured to:
      - Use 1 node with 4 GPUs.
      - Train the model for up to 24h with parameters specified in the script.
-   - Example SLURM settings in `train.sbatch`:
+   - Example SLURM settings in [`train.sbatch`](https://github.com/dsenti/ECG-PPG-2-BP/blob/main/train.sbatch):
      ```bash
      #SBATCH --job-name=finetuning
      #SBATCH --nodes=1